liqotech/liqo/docs/usage/namespace-offloading.md

 The remote clusters are backed by a Liqo Virtual Node, which allows the vanilla Kubernetes scheduler to address the remote cluster as target for pod scheduling.
 However, by default the Liqo virtual nodes have a [Taint](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) applied to them, which prevents pods from being scheduled on them, unless a *namespace offloading* is enabled in the namespace where the pod is running.

-You have two different ways to determine whether a pod can be scheduled on a virtual node (so on a remote cluster):
+You have two different ways to determine whether a pod can be scheduled on a virtual node (so on a remote cluster) and they are mutually exclusive per Liqo installation:

 * Defining a **pod offloading strategy** for the offloaded namespaces (default), which tells where the pods created on that namespace should be scheduled (whether in the local cluster, the remote clusters, or both letting the vanilla K8s scheduler decide).
 * Setting the Liqo **RuntimeClass** in the pod, in this case, the namespace offloading strategy is ignored, and the pod will be scheduled to the virtual nodes.